MicrosoftDocs/win32/desktop-src/WsdApi/using-wsdapi-with-a-secure-channel.md

 ---
-Description: 'Describes development considerations for developers writing applications for clients or devices communicating over a secure channel.' ms.assetid: 'c2180f42-bce5-420d-8a3e-b6e6f41e8339'
+Description: Describes development considerations for developers writing applications for clients or devices communicating over a secure channel. ms.assetid: c2180f42-bce5-420d-8a3e-b6e6f41e8339
-title: Using WSDAPI with a Secure Channel
+title: Using WSDAPI with a Secure Channel ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using WSDAPI with a Secure Channel